sjentsch/jamoviDocs/_pages/jg_22_t-test-paired.rst

    |

-#. | Drag and drop your two outcome variables to ``Paired Variables`` (select
+#. | Drag and drop your two variables to ``Paired Variables`` (you can drag
-     both variables in a pair at the same time - you do this by holding down the Ctrl key while clicking with the mouse on the variable you want to select).
+     these one at a time, or select both variables in a pair by holding down the Ctrl key while clicking on each, before dragging them across).

    |add_var_ttest_paired|